Bux42/TMDojo/plugin/README.md

 This is the main plugin to be used to record Trackmania replay data in real-time.

+## Disclaimer

+The plugin is actively being developed, and therefore it's not signed (as it changes from time to time).
+So in order to run the plugin locally, you need to have Club Access.

 ## Available data

 The racing data gathered by the openplanet plugin is a list of 76 bytes blocks, collected every frame (assuming 60 frames per second).